Nowruz: Amu Nowruz and Hajji Firuz

 Amu Nowruz brings children gifts, much like his counterpart Santa Claus.
 He is the husband of Nane Sarma, with whom he shares a traditional love story in which they can meet each other only once a year.
 He is depicted as an elderly silver-haired man with a long beard carrying a walking stick, wearing a felt hat, a long cloak of blue canvas, a sash, giveh, and linen trousers.

 Haji Firuz, a character with his face and hands covered in soot, clad in bright red clothes and a felt hat, is the companion of Amu Nowruz.
 He dances through the streets while singing and playing the tambourine.
 In the traditional songs, he introduces himself as a serf trying to cheer people whom he refers to as his lords.

+Kosa and Kechal

+Kosa and Kechal (Kosa və Keçəl; كوسا و كئچل) are two comical characters from Azerbaijan who appear in the streets to celebrate Nowruz.
+Kosa is typically depicted as a "plump skinny man with a fake beard" who can't grow facial hair and symbolizes the winter, while Kechal is a "bald myschievious fat man" who symbolizes the summer, with his name literally translating to bald-head from Azerbaijani.
+When Nowruz arrives, they play Kos-kosa (a traditional Azerbaijani Nowruz game) with the kids, paint eggs, sing songs and often fight with each other, symbolizing the arrival of spring.
+Kosa and Kechal have become one of the, if not the most, famous characters in Azerbaijani Nowruz traditions, gaining large amounts of attention and taking part in mainstream talkshows and movies.

 Kampirak

-In the folklore of Afghanistan, Kampirak and his retinue pass village by village distributing gathered charities among people.
-He is an old bearded man wearing colorful clothes with a long hat and rosary who symbolizes beneficence and the power of nature yielding the forces of winter.
+In the folklore of Afghanistan, Kampirak and his retinue pass village by village, distributing gathered charities among people.
+He is an old, bearded man wearing colorful clothes with a long hat and rosary who symbolizes beneficence and the power of nature yielding the forces of winter.
 The tradition is observed in central provinces, specially Bamyan and Daykundi.

 Nauryz kozhe

-In Kazakhstan and Kyrgyzstan, Kazakhs and Kyrgyzs start the new year by cooking nauryz kozhe or nooruz koze, a traditional drink.
+In Kazakhstan, Kazakhs start the new year by cooking nauryz kozhe, a traditional drink.

-Locality
+Communities

 The festival of Nowruz is celebrated by many groups of people in the Black Sea basin, the Balkans, the South Caucasus, Western Asia, central and southern Asia, and by Iranian peoples worldwide.

 Places where Nowruz is a public holiday include: